 Applied Formal Methods Laboratory

 The Applied Formal Methods Laboratory (AFMLab) is a research group mainly based at the University of Parma, Italy, but open to the participation of researchers and collaborators from everywhere.
 The group's interests concern the application of formal methods to the analysis, synthesis, validation, verification and certification of software and hardware systems.
-The main site for the group is the Department of Mathematics of the University of Parma.
+The main site for the group is the Department of Mathematics and Computer Science of the University of Parma.

 Research, Publications and Software Projects